‘Jersey Shore’ Star Jenni ‘JWoww’ Farley Shows Off A Stunning New Look On Instagram

 Jersey Shore: Family Vacation star Jenni “JWoww” Farley showed off a stunning new look on Instagram to the delight of her 7.5 million followers.
-The reality television star debuted a new, shorter hairstyle and her fans went crazy for the look by liking the image more than 176,000 times.
+The reality television star debuted a new, shorter hairstyle, and her fans went crazy for it by liking the image more than 176,000 times.

-Jenni shot the selfie in her closet.
-She appears to have cut her hair to shoulder length from its usual longer style.
+Jenni shot the selfie in a closet.
+She appears to have cut her hair to shoulder-length from its usual longer style.
 It was fashioned into soft waves and parted on the right side.
 With that, Jenni wore large, gold hoop earrings.

 Her fashion was on-point for the cooler weather.
 She wrapped a tan sweater around her body.
 It featured a long bottom that she tied together.
 The length fell to her left side almost to her knee.
 She paired that with a white tank top.
 Jenni wore jeans that had a high-waist and button detail going down the stomach to almost the inseam of the legs.
 The pants were a skinny cut, tapered to her ankles.
 This created a long and lean look for her legs.